Back in 1969, a guy called Laurence Peter made a shrewd observation and published a book on it – The Peter Principle.

 Researchers at the University of Minnesota and Yale University analyzed data from 214 firms and found that promotion decisions are based on an employee’s current performance level.
 However, the current/latest performance level does not correctly predict performance after a promotion.

-It makes sense that managerial skills predict manger-level performance.
+It makes sense that managerial skills predict manager-level performance.
 And yet, companies spend resources to award promotions based on the wrong predictor – current job performance.

-Variables which are measured to be extreme in quantity (high or low) tend to move toward the average on the next measurement.
+Variables that are measured to be extreme (high or low) tend to move toward the average on the next measurement.

 Say employee X has been outperforming everyone for a good 3 months and his sales were incredible.
 He might earn a promotion.
 Every sales rep wants to be that guy right?
 This guy is likely to suck at sales right after a quick promotion.
 Why?
 His performance will regress toward the mean.
 He will be average in his next sales round.
 Promotion or no promotion, he would still regress toward the mean.